bengreatrix/cops_and_robbers_project/README.md

 - NOTE 1: Keep this terminal to the side with your IP Address because in order to establish a solid connection between the master and client computers we must link each computer to the MASTER IP Address

-- Note 2: Only the master computer needs to acquire its IP Address, therefore each client needs to record this IP address in order to connect to the correct master computer.
+- NOTE 2: Only the master computer needs to acquire its IP Address, therefore each client needs to record this IP address in order to connect to the correct master computer.

-### On the Master computer (server):
 2. **Terminal 2** -- Set master and launch gazebo:
 	```
 	export ROS_MASTER_URI=http://(YOUR_IP_ADDRESS):11311